607011/surveillancebot/INSTALL.md

 The command-line utility ffmpeg converts videos received from the surveillance cameras to a format suitable for Telegram.
 Unfortunately, Raspbian doesn't come with an ffmpeg binary.
 You have to compile it by yourself.

-Telegram prefers H.264 encoded Videos.
+Telegram prefers H.264 encoded videos.
 First, you have to get and compile the appropriate library:

 ```shell
 mkdir -p ~/Developer